JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 ## Conclusion

 The goal of the article is not to be prescriptive.
 Instead, it is meant to help empower readers by showing different strategies and give options for improvement on portfolio performance through diversification and reallocation.
+Portfolio allocation is not only about optimizing for returns, but also optimizing for risk-benefit which is why diversification is so important.
 With that in mind, some strategies to build wealth can include:

 - Reassess allocation by tier and goals
 - Prioritize higher-return assets over “safe” ones (if able to take higher risks and research)